Berabjesus/Js-todo-list-with-functional-programming/README.md

-# Clock.me Todo list application
+# Clock.me Todo list application with TDD
 > This is a javascript project made to create a todo list application by dynamically rendering it using JavaScript DOM manipulation and local storage.
 JavaScript is used to generate the entire contents of the website.
 A user can create, edit and delete tasks.
+Jest is used to perform test driven development.

 ## Built With